 “utai ghar tirai chha.
 Teslie chodera hideko ma Kathmandu tira chori liyera (is back at home.
 I am running away to Kathmandu with my daughter, leaving him)”

 Then she went on saying about her life and what’s going on.
-She is 22 years old and her daughter is one and half years.
+She is 22 years old and her daughter is one and half years old.
 She seemed to be a victim of domestic violence.
 She was showing a wound mark on her head stating she was hit by her husband and had 5 stitches placed.
 She went on saying how she is hated and neglected at home by her husband and his parents.
-Since she had enough of all that abuse and neglects, she left the home with her one and half year old daughter and is leaving for Kathmandu.
+Since she had enough of all that abuse and neglect, she left the home with her one and half year old daughter and is leaving for Kathmandu.

 I asked, “ani ko chha Kathmandu ma (so who is there in Kathmandu)?“

 She didn’t answer at first, but her silence gave me a wild clue and I asked again, “koi pani chaina ki kya ho?”

 She claimed that she has some friends in Kathmandu, whom she had visited 3 years back and is trying to go there hoping they are still there.
 However, she does not have their number, nor do they know about her coming.

 There in the mirror, I saw nature.
 I saw homo sapiens migrating from Africa.
 I saw nomads.
 I saw life.
 The world beyond idealism, beyond philosophy.
 I saw reality.

 We were leaving for Kathmandu from Hetauda at around 4, which means it would be at least 8 PM or 9 by the time we reached Kathmandu.
 There was one more passenger in the same row and we were quite concerned but speechless on what to say.